Multiple Offers-Competing Home Offers

 Multiple Offers in Buyer's Markets

 The winning offer in a multiple offer situation in a buyer's market is often less than list price.
-The number of multiple offers are generally considerably less as well.
+The number of multiple offers is generally considerably less as well.
 You might be competing against one buyer instead of 20.
 This can change your approach significantly.

 Sell Your Existing Home First